CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

 \section{Impossibility results}

-In the following, we identify settings in which a $q$-committable \((n,f)\)--resilient PoS blockchain cannot be transformed into an \((n,k, f)\)--resilient PoS blockchain.
-Additionally, we determine when $q$-committable SMR protocols fail to guarantee finality during a $\Delta^*$-bounded asynchronous window.
-We provide a summary of our results and defer the proof sketches of the theorems to Appendix~\ref{impossibilities:sketch} and the complete proofs to Appendix~\ref{impossibilities:full}
+\za{Can I cut some of the 3.1-3.7??} In the following, we identify settings in which a $q$-committable \((n,f)\)--resilient PoS blockchain cannot be transformed into an \((n,k, f^*)\)--resilient PoS blockchain for $f^*\leq f$.
+Additionally, we determine when $q$-committable SMR protocols fail to guarantee finality before the synchrony bound $\Delta^*$ elapses.